caseyfee/WeatherWizard/README.md

 # WeatherWizard
-Weather predictions from a handful of cities
+A weather prediction application for a simple and polished user

 ## Description

 The intention of this website is create a simple weather prediction application.
-To do this I needed to pull from third party APIs to collect data.

-This calendar was created using Web APIs, JavaScript, jquery, daysjs, Bootstrap, local storage, and interesting fonts.
+To do this I pulled from the OpenWeather API twice, once to get today's weather, and again to get the next 5 days.
+To create this application, I used a combination of bootstrap, dayjs, jquery, javascript, and getting a much better understanding of local storage so the user can re-click a previous search option.

 ## Usage

-A screenshot is included below of the site.
+Screenshots were included below of the site.
 The site images are saved locally and a screenshot is shown below.

 A GitHub link is here: https://github.com/caseyfee/WeatherWizard